 Infantile Spasms

-- Infantile spasms (IS) are seizures commonly associated with West syndrome—a severe infantile epileptic encephalopathy often with poor developmental outcome.
+- Infantile spasms (IS) are seizures in children 2 months to 2 years of age, commonly associated with West syndrome—a severe infantile developmental and epileptic encephalopathy often with poor epilepsy and developmental outcomes.

-- IS are characterized by sudden flexion, extension, or mixed flexion-extension of the neck, trunk, arms, and or legs.
+- Characterized by sudden flexion, extension, or mixed flexion-extension of the neck, trunk, arms, and/or legs

-- IS can be subtle such as a mild contraction of the abdominal muscles or subtle movements of the head, shoulder, or eyes.
+- Can be subtle such as a mild contraction of the abdominal muscles or subtle movements of the head, lower rip (“retch sign”), or eyes

-- West syndrome is classically the triad of (i) IS, (ii) developmental delay, and (iii) hypsarrhythmia—a chaotic and high amplitude EEG background disrupted by frequent multifocal spikes.
+- West syndrome is classically the triad of (i) IS, (ii) developmental delay, and (iii) hypsarrhythmia—a chaotic and high-amplitude electroencephalography (EEG) background disrupted by frequent multifocal spikes; however, because hypsarrhythmia or developmental delay may be absent, the more inclusive term, IS syndrome, is preferred over West syndrome.

 - Unknown

-- In 70–80% of cases, a specific condition is associated with IS; however, this does not necessarily suggest a direct cause-and-effect relationship with IS.
+- In 70–80% of cases, a specific condition is associated with IS.

 Genetics